Rawalpindi women's cricket team

-The Rawalpindi women's cricket team is the women's representative cricket team for Rawalpindi.
+The Rawalpindi women's cricket team is the women's representative cricket team for Rawalpindi in domestic cricket in Pakistan.
 They competed in the National Women's Cricket Championship between 2004–05 and 2017.

 History

 Rawalpindi joined the National Women's Cricket Championship for its inaugural season in 2004–05, losing to eventual winners Karachi in the initial knock-out stage.
 The side went on to compete in every edition of the National Women's Cricket Championship until it ended in 2017, but never made it out of the initial group stage.
 Their best performance came in the 2011–12 season, when they won two matches of their four matches in Zone B.

 Players

 Notable players

-Players who played for Rawalpindi and played internationally are listed below, in order of first international appearance (given in brackets):
+The players who played for Rawalpindi and for Pakistan internationally are listed below, in order of first international appearance (given in brackets):